AxelRamosGarcia/FuNTB/README.md

 - *Treatment:* Treatment the individual is receiving (if applicable, e.g., `Antibiotic`, `Antiretrovirals`, `None`).
 - *Other_metadata:* Any additional information relevant to the study.

+#### Example Clinical Data File (`sample_clinical_data.csv`):
+Sample_ID,AGE,GENDER,YEAR_OF_SAMPLE,SEQUENCING_TECHNOLOGY,GEOGRAPHIC_LOCATION,DISEASE_STATUS,TREATMENT
+S1,45,Male,2021,Illumina,USA,HIV positive,Antiretrovirals
+S2,60,Female,2019,Nanopore,Brazil,Tuberculosis,Antibiotics
+S3,30,Male,2020,PacBio,Germany,Healthy,None
+S4,50,Female,2022,Illumina,Canada,HIV positive,Antiretrovirals

+#### File Requirements:
+1. The file must be in CSV format.
+2. The first column (`Sample_ID`) is mandatory and should contain unique identifiers.
+3. Other columns can vary based on the dataset, but all values within a column should be consistent (e.g., no mixing of strings and numeric values in the same column).
+4. Ensure there are no extra spaces or typos in column names or values.

+#### Flexible processing
+The script dynamically adapts to different metadata columns.
+Any metadata category can be used for grouping and filtering as long as the column name is correctly provided when running the script.